Druzno: Ptolemy and the prehistory

-Ptolemy, writing in the period of the initial lake, refers to the entire Gulf of Gdańsk as Venedicus Bay and states that the Greater Venedae occupied its coast.
+Ptolemy, (Note: 3.5 on European Sarmatia) writing in the period of the initial lake, refers to the entire Gulf of Gdańsk as Venedicus Bay and states that the Greater Venedae occupied its coast.
 The name is known also among the Slavic Wends, but he may have meant by "Greater" that Balts were to be included; if not, one would have to ask where the historical Balts came from.
 There were some historical Vends later in Latvia, who may have been their descendants.

 Ptolemy does mention the Prussians by name (Borusci), but also the Gythones appear at the mouth of the Vistula.
 These can be interpreted as Goths or the early settlements of Gdańsk might have been there under that name.
 There is no explicit mention of a town of Danzig and he does not give his usual list of river towns for the Vistula and eastward.
 Truso was at a location where already in the Roman Empire and before the (only) people who collected and traded amber shipped it south on the Amber Road to Carnuntium and further.
 In Old Prussian history it is known, that Northmen, Danes came to Prussia and intermarried.
 A number of swords along the Nemunas river, attest to their presence.